Edward Mezvinsky: Criminal activities

 In March 2001, Mezvinsky was indicted and later pleaded guilty to 31 of 69 felony charges of bank fraud, mail fraud, and wire fraud.
 Mezvinsky, who had been working as an attorney at the time, was funneling embezzled and fraudulently obtained money to West African con men after falling victim to an online advance-fee scam.
 In the waning days of the Clinton presidency, before the indictment was handed down, Mezvinsky's wife wrote personally to President Clinton requesting a pardon for her husband.
 Clinton declined.
 Nearly $10 million was involved in the crimes.
 Shortly after Mezvinsky's indictment, he was diagnosed with bipolar disorder, but the judge at his trial disallowed a mental illness defense.

 He entered prison in February 2003, and served his time at Federal Prison Camp, Eglin.
-Mezvinsky, Federal Bureau of Prisons # 55040-066, was released in April 2008, after 5 years.
+Mezvinsky, Federal Bureau of Prisons # 55040–066, was released in April 2008, after 5 years.
 He remained on federal probation until 2011, and As of 2010 still owed $9.4 million in restitution to his victims.

 Family

-From 1993–95, Mezvinsky's wife Marjorie Margolies served a term in Congress.
-Together, they raised eleven children, three of whom were adopted.
+From 1993 to 1995, Mezvinsky's wife Marjorie Margolies served a term in Congress.
+Together, they raised eleven children, three of whom were adopted and four others of whom were from his first marriage to Myra Shulman.
 In 1998, she was the Democratic nominee for lieutenant governor of Pennsylvania.
 In 2000, she was running for the Democratic nomination for the U.S. Senate when her husband's business problems forced them to file for bankruptcy and forced her abrupt withdrawal.
 They divorced several years later.